PnuNTru/Project4_CS2400/README.md

 Phu Truong:

-Extra Features: Interface and generic functionality.
+Extra Features: used  a Java interface and generic data types.